VVNoodle/SpotifyVsTheWorld/README.md

 ## Why does this exist?

-It feels nice to notice some other users somewhere out there are listening to the same track youre listening to at the exact moment.
+Its cool to see some other users somewhere in the globe listening to the same track youre listening to at the *exact* moment.

 ## Future plans